Things to Do in Yerevan in January

 Weigh the advantages and considerations before booking

-- + Yerevan's famous pink tuff stone buildings glow extraordinarily in the low winter sun, at sunset when Republic Square's fountains and facades turn amber and rose — the kind of light photographers chase for hours in other cities, here it lasts all afternoon
+- + Yerevan's famous pink tuff stone buildings glow extraordinarily in the low winter sun, at sunset when Republic Square's fountains and facades turn amber and rose, the kind of light photographers chase for hours in other cities, here it lasts all afternoon

 - + Hotel rates across Yerevan drop 40-50% from summer peaks, meaning you can stay in the central Kentron district within walking distance of the Cascade and Opera Theatre for what you'd pay for a distant suburb in July

-- + The winter dolma season hits its peak — cabbage rolls stuffed with rice, minced meat, and the preserved grape leaves from autumn's harvest, simmered for hours and served with matsun (thick fermented yogurt) at family-run tavernas that locals frequent
+- + The winter dolma season hits its peak, cabbage rolls stuffed with rice, minced meat, and the preserved grape leaves from autumn's harvest, simmered for hours and served with matsun (thick fermented yogurt) at family-run tavernas that locals frequent

-- + Ski season at Tsaghkadzor, just 50 km (31 miles) north of Yerevan, runs at full capacity in January with properly groomed runs and rental gear that doesn't require advance booking — you can decide at breakfast to be on the slopes by mid-morning
+- + Ski season at Tsaghkadzor, just 50 km (31 miles) north of Yerevan, runs at full capacity in January with properly groomed runs and rental gear that doesn't require advance booking, you can decide at breakfast to be on the slopes by mid-morning

-- − The morning smog from wood and gas heating settles low over Yerevan's valley location, visible from the upper levels of the Cascade — it's not dangerous for short visits, but it does mute those mountain views you've seen in summer photos
+- − The morning smog from wood and gas heating settles low over Yerevan's valley location, visible from the upper levels of the Cascade, it's not dangerous for short visits.
+But it does mute those mountain views you've seen in summer photos

-- − Daylight is scarce — sunrise around 8:15 AM and sunset by 5:30 PM means your outdoor photography window is narrow, and evening walks require proper planning since many smaller museums and galleries close by 6 PM in winter
+- − Daylight is scarce, sunrise around 8:15 AM and sunset by 5:30 PM means your outdoor photography window is narrow, and evening walks require proper planning since many smaller museums and galleries close by 6 PM in winter

 - − Marshrutka (shared minibus) routes to outlying monasteries like Geghard and Khor Virap run reduced schedules, sometimes just one or two departures daily from the Kilikia bus station, making independent day trips harder to time without a private driver